Arborist

 Job Requirements & Duties

-• Climb trees to remove limbs or dangerous areas
+• Climb trees to remove dangerous limbs or areas

 Education & Training